AdamGleave/HermesCache/README.txt

 HermesCache
 ***********

 Hermes is a Python caching library.
-The requirements it was designed to fulfill:
+The requirements it was designed to fulfil:

 * Tag-based cache invalidation
 * Dogpile effect prevention